elephantscale/es-training-new/terraform/Z-Archive/production-grade-terraform-code.md

     * *modules/cluster/asg-rolling-deploy* - A generic, reusable, standalone module for deploying an ASG that can do a zero-downtime, rolling deployment
     * *modules/networking/alb* - A generic, reusable, standalone module for deploying an ALB
     * *modules/services/hello-world-app* -
-    A module specifically for deploying the “Hello, World” app
+    A module specifically for deploying the "Hello, World" app

 ---
 ## Composable Modules